alyssafrazee/ballgown/README.md

 ## that's it!
 Functions are completely documented, so help is available with `help(function)` or `?function`.
 And if you find a bug or other problem, we definitely want to know about it!

-## footnotes
-1.  email me (acfrazee@gmail.com) for a copy of the `tablemaker` binary.
-It should be public shortly, but for now, it's an "upon request" situation.